imshibaji/flutter_clean_architecture/README.md

 This project is a Flutter application building frameworks.
 This structure to helps you to build a big multi-platform software development process.

+## Software Building Architecture
+This Project Making for focusing to Develop Bigger project.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)